shichen556/ubiquitous-funicular/README.md

-# ubiquitous-funicular
-Electron race proyect
+# Electron race proyect
+Inspired on mass spectrometry and velocity selector on physics problems.
+Final project for CS50x